qcz/vscode-text-power-tools/README.md

 ### Extracting information from text

 Extract information from the source lines using regular expressions.
 First input is the regular expression which should be matched with capture groups to find the desired parts of the lines.
 The second input is the replacement rule, which should contain capture group references.
 With these commands you can transform matching lines to the desired format in seconds.

+The last 10 filter strings and replacement expressions are presented and can be used quickly when executing these commands.

 ![sample extracting](images/extracting.gif)